If you’re unsure if you’ve ever experienced a hypnic jerk, then ask yourself this question:

 A doctor would also be able to rule out the possibility of epilepsy.
 A small number of people with epilepsy only experience seizures during the sleeping hours.

-It’s also possible that you may have restless leg syndrome, or periodic limb movement disorder.
-Again these would be diagnosed by a medical professional or sleep expert.
+If you also experience strange or uncomfortable sensations in your legs, or have regular twitching during the day or evening then it’s possible that you may have restless legs syndrome.
+Again this would be diagnosed by a medical professional or sleep expert.

 And most rarely of all, is the possibility of exploding head syndrome.
 This sleep disorder is also harmless, and is characterized by a very loud noise in your head.
 It could sound like a bang or any other loud noise, and will wake you up suddenly.